-He looked instead towards the trees on either side of the mountain path, hunched shoulder-to-shoulder in conspiring crowds, making the road seem darker still.
-Gazing into them Tomo got the sense that something within was looking back, which wasn’t altogether surprising, considering how many wild deer and foxes roamed the area.
+He looked instead towards the trees on either side of the mountain path, which hunched shoulder-to-shoulder in conspiring crowds, making the road seem darker still.
+Gazing through them Tomo got the sense that something within was looking back, which wasn’t altogether surprising, considering how many wild deer and foxes roamed the area.

 A tear squeezed from the corner of Tomo’s eye and tracked its course down his frosty cheek.
-Apalled, Tomo scrubbed it away and marched faster, breath escaping his lungs in an exhausted wheeze.
-He’d left his inhaler back at the house, but he wouldn’t need it, Tomo told himself, hadn’t used it properly since he was twelve.
-There was no way he was having an attack now when his Uncle’s house was just ten minute’s walk up an incline children and old ladies traversed every day.
+Apalled, he scrubbed it away and marched faster, breath escaping his lungs in an exhausted wheeze.
+He’d left his inhaler back at the house, but he wouldn’t need it, Tomo told himself, hadn’t had to use it properly since he was twelve.
+There was no way he was having an attack now, when his Uncle’s house was just ten minutes’ walk up an incline children and old people traversed every day.

 The forest around him seemed suddenly full of noise where before it had been dead quiet.
-Leaves and twigs rustled and cracked, birds screamed their ghoulish calls and on the wind Tomo thought he heard a voice, a woman’s voice, although he was breathing so harshly that he couldn’t be sure.
+Leaves and twigs rustled and cracked, birds screamed their ghoulish calls, and on the wind Tomo thought he heard a voice, a woman’s voice, although he was breathing so harshly that he couldn’t be sure.

-She wore a long, thin dress and sandals, poor guard against the elements, and the lower half of her face was covered by a cloth mask, which wasn’t so unusual, nowadays.
-What struck Tomo as strange was the way her black hair hung flat to her body, unmoved by the wind, as if it was painted rather than growing from her.
+She wore a long, thin dress and sandals, poor guard against the elements, and the lower half of her face was covered by a cloth mask.
+The latter wasn’t uncommon, nowadays, but what did strike Tomo as strange was the way her black hair hung flat to her body, unmoved by the wind, as if it was painted upon her.

 The girl only looked at him, and Tomo noticed that her dark eyes, too, were very still, unblinking even as the snow blew against them.
 She stepped towards Tomo with an odd, halting motion, like a waterbird, her head jerking to one side.

 “Do you think I’m pretty?” she asked, abruptly.

 His lungs felt like two kilns, burning all his oxygen away.
 He set the bag of groceries down, cursing as a bottle of wine rolled away into the snow.
-The girl stared at him intently, leaning so far towards him on her toes that Tomo was distantly shocked that she kept her balance.
+The girl stared at him intently, leaning so far towards him on her toes that Tomo was surprised that she kept her balance.
 She smelled off, like old incense and petrichor.
 Her eyes, now barely a hand’s breadth from his face, were as lightless as the crevasse beneath the mountain.

-“Do you think I’m pretty?” the girl asked again.
+“Do you think I’m pretty?” the girl asked, again.

 It was the kind of question Tomo’s ex girlfriend used to ask, over and over again, never seeming to get an answer she was happy with.
-She even sounded like Alison, cold and breathy and entirely without emphasis.
+She even sounded like Alison, cold and breathy, although entirely without emphasis.

 Tomo knew, then, that something was wrong, not just with him, with his struggling lungs, but with the girl.
 Of course there was; where had she come from, in the night, dressed so poorly against the elements and asking only one question, again and again?

-Tomo tried to scuttle backwards, towards the path, but he was coughing so hard now that he could barely stand, every lungful of air hauled through the needle-prick of his throat searing his flesh with hot pain.
-Tomo’s legs buckled and he fell to the ground, amongst the tree roots and the unforgiving snow.
+Tomo tried to scuttle backwards, towards the path, but he was wheezing so hard now that he could barely stand, each lungful of air hauled through the needle-prick of his throat searing with pain.
+His legs buckled and he fell to the ground, amongst the tree roots and the unforgiving snow.

 “Kore demo?” the girl asked.
-“Am I pretty even now?”
+“Am I pretty, even now?”

-Through eyes blistered with tears Tomo stared up at her pale face in a terrible kind of awe.
-From the nose up the girl was as attractive as any student he’d known back home, but her mouth was like a cut grapefruit, the corners of her lips gashed and yawning and exposing the brittle shards of teeth and skull within.
+Through eyes blistered with tears Tomo stared up at her pale face, gripped with a terrible kind of awe.
+From the nose up the creature was as attractive as any young woman, but her mouth was like a cut grapefruit, the corners of her lips gashed and yawning, exposing the brittle shards of teeth and skull within.